cwarden45/DTC_Scripts/Helix_NatGeo_2.0/README.md

 *23andMe*: A --> DE-M145 --> **E-M96** --> *E-M123* --> E-L29

 --> Essentially **Haplogroup E(M96)** on Wikipedia
+--> I also thought comparison of the reports can be helpful in terms of getting a feel for the level of accuracy for the estimations of migration occurance.
+For example, 23andMe assigns a date of 73,000 years ago for the E-M96 branch, while National Geographic Geno 2.0 assigns the M96 branch a range of 50,000-55,000 years ago.
+Obviously, they can't both be precisely correct, but I think what is more important is to view those as possible values within the confidence interval among different methods (not just the confidence interval estimated for one method).
+For example, no one is saying that there was a migration event associated with that branch 4,000 years ago.

 My regional ancestry is mostly European: 72% Northwestern Europe, 19% Eastern Europe, 4% West Mediterranean, and 3% Western Africa.
 Still not sure what to think about the 3% Western Africa, but I think the rest is an decent match for my expections (perhaps "West Mediterranean" captures some Spanish / Italian ancestry?)